Keeping Children Safe in Education (KCSIE): September 2024 changes

 • If you place a pupil with an alternative provision provider, make sure you're satisfied that the placement meets the pupil’s needs

-Train your staff using the new edition of our safeguarding and child protection INSET pack.
-Covering the latest changes to KCSIE and the working together to safeguard children guidance, as well as current safeguarding issues, it will give you everything you need to deliver up-to-date, effective and compliant safeguarding and child protection training.
-We're updating the pack for you now, so you can be ready in time for September.
+If you have a Leaders+ Safeguarding or Whole School membership, train your staff using the new edition of our safeguarding and child protection INSET pack.
+Covering the latest changes to KCSIE and the Working together to safeguard children guidance, as well as current safeguarding issues, it will give you everything you need to deliver up-to-date, effective and compliant safeguarding and child protection training.

 14 June 2024